Monday, October 30, 2017

 It literally houses the water pump for the well.
 And has plenty of space to put a small shower and a camping potty.

-...then ordered heavy duty extra long clear shower curtains that overlap.
-And then we stopped...there's a bit more to do.
-I added a cheapie shower organizer and some hooks to the back of the door.
+I ordered heavy duty extra long clear shower curtains that overlap, and added a shower organizer and some hooks to the back of the door.
 I would love to paint over the composite wood and make sure the pumphouse is adequately sealed.
 Plus, the floor is textured concrete so we will need some sort of mat - maybe slatted wood? - and a new step stool leading up to the tub would be nice.
-We are simply going to move the propane tank and the shower contraption in here when the weather turns.
+We are simply going to move the propane tank and the shower contraption in here when the weather cools.
 This has got to the be shabbiest reno ever, but if it helps us get out of the elements to take a shower, then it will be well worth our efforts!

 Wednesday, October 11, 2017